Bambi or fawns debuted at Nara deer Park this year, too!

 *For two to three weeks after birth, fawns have the habit of spending time hiding in the grass.

 *Please don’t touch the fawns.
 If their mothers detect a human scent, they sometimes stop feeding them milk.

 *Please beware of the mother deer.
-The mother deer have strong motherly instincts, and sometimes attack those who are just close to their children.
+The mother deer have strong maternal instincts, and sometimes attack those who are just close to their children.

 *Deer will mistakenly eat garbage, so please take all of your garbage home with you.

 *The deer inhabiting Nara Park are wild animals and mainly eat grass, nuts and berries of trees, and snack on “shika senbei” or deer crackers.